‘Sports Illustrated’ Model Haley Kalil Shows Off Backside In Racy New Photo

 The model is looking straight at the camera from over her left shoulder with a playful yet defiant gaze.
 She has her lips parted in a seductive way as well.
 Kalil is wearing her red hair in a middle part and down, as its perfectly straight strands cascade down onto her back and over her shoulder.

-The post, which Kalil shared with her 252,000 Instagram followers, garnered more than 13,000 likes and over 160 comments within about a day of having been posted — at the time of this writing.
+The post, which Kalil shared with her 252,000 Instagram followers, garnered more than 13,000 likes and over 160 comments within about a day of having been posted.
 Users of the social media platform who are fans of the swimsuit model took to the comments section to compliment her beauty and express how they feel about her steamy post.

-“It doesn’t get any better than that!!!” one user wrote, paired with red hearts, fire, kisses and heart eyes emoji.
+“It doesn’t get any better than that!!!” one user wrote, paired with red hearts, fire, kisses, and heart eyes emoji.

 “You are such a beautiful woman,” another one chimed in.